 - The armrests don’t adjust high enough for optimal mobile support

-- The unique Backfit concept is tricky to grasp and implement
+- The Backfit concept is tricky to grasp and implement

 Learn more: Detailed Embody Functionality Review